Buy: RIMM, Target Price: $140, Time Frame: 6 months.

 "Profit from folly rather than participate in it." ~ Warren Buffett

-MarketFolly.com tracks prominent hedge funds and successful investors and provides updates on what they are buying/selling and why.
-The website covers SEC filings (13D, 13G, 13F, Form 4), hedge fund letters, investment conferences, and investment process.
+MarketFolly.com tracks top hedge funds and prominent investors, providing updates on what they're buying/selling and why.
+The website covers SEC filings (13D, 13G, 13F, Form 4), hedge fund letters, investment conferences, and market research.

 Email: Send us an email